Last modified:

 Close.

-A window with the work order details will appear.
+A window with the work order details appears.
 Select one of the following options:

 Check results of the service assignment: In the Forms area, select

-View next to the form or checklist to you want to review.
+View next to the form or checklist you want to review.
 Scroll through the document and select Back to return.
-Also check for any uploaded images.
+Also, check for any uploaded images.

-Check time: In the Cost and effort area, check for the time tracked for the work order.
+Check time: In the Cost and effort area, check for the time tracked on the work order.
 See also Time-tracking in VCOM.

 The next step depends on your evaluation of the results: